jenosek/QtDeserializer/README.md

 Paths to files could be written as either absolute or relative (to program build folder).

 > [!IMPORTANT]
->I've made this for float array datatype.
-Further customization of source code is advised.
+>Current version is made for float array.
+Stream is required to begin with `int` number containing size of the array.
+It is understandable, that needs from various users may differ, therefore **further customization of source code is advised.**